-is 1 councillor position to be elected.
+Local Government Area Q has a by-election after a councillor steps down.
+There is 1 councillor position to be elected.

-Group B has 1 member who is a councillor candidate and 3 members who are
+Group B has 1 member who is a councillor candidate and 3 members who are sitting councillors in Local Government Area Q.

-The expenditure cap for a councillor candidate in Local Government Area Q is \$35.520.
+The expenditure cap for a councillor candidate in Local Government Area Q is \$35,520.